AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 ---

 At the end of most interviews will come the question, "Do you have any questions for us?"
-Common advice over the interwebs is that you should always have questions to ask because it will make you look more prepared and leave a good impression.
-But, there is a much more important reason to interview your interviewer.
+Standard advice over the interwebs is that you should always have questions to ask because it will make you look more prepared and leave a good impression.
+But, there is a much more critical reason to interview your interviewer.

 I have worked for a few companies in my career.
 Some of them worked out great, while for others, after a few months of joining, I realized it wasn't a great fit.

-Joining a company and finding out that it isn't a good match never feels great.
-It can be hard to know if the company we are thinking of joining is a good fit (before actually joining them).
+Joining a company and finding out it isn't a good match never feels great.
+It can be hard to know if the company we are considering joining is a good fit (before actually joining them).
 Still, we can increase the chances by doing a little bit of introspection and preparation.

 ## How to apply the lists in an interview

 Now, it's unlikely that we will be able to walk into a job interview and run through our list of must-haves/deal-breakers like a checklist.
 After all, we can't just ask our prospective boss if they are a micromanager.
 But we can look for signals that can help us evaluate them.

-At this point, you might be wondering, how do I do that?
+At this point, you might wonder, how do I do that?

 1. Make your own list of must-haves and deal-breakers.
 2. For each item in the list, write a question.

 _It's essential to keep the questions conversational and not accusatory.
-We should also structure the question so that the interviewer has to provide examples._
+We should also structure the question, so the interviewer has to provide examples._

-Keep the list of questions handy so that you can ask questions throughout the interview as they relate to the topic being discussed.
+Keep the list of questions handy, so you can ask questions throughout the interview as they relate to the topic being discussed.

-## My Must Have List
+## My Must-Have List

-- A high degree of autonomy and flexibility in how I manage my time and workload.
+- A high degree of autonomy and flexibility in managing my time and workload.
-- Open communication not only among team-mates but also with management and Human Resources.
+- Open communication among teammates and with management and Human Resources.
 - Ability to choose my workplace tools, including both hardware and software.
 - A clear and defined path toward career advancement (both in skills and compensation)
 - Ability to work on non-work-related tasks for a few hours a week.